Verena Becker

 Verena Becker (born 31 July 1952) is a former West German member of the Movement 2 June and later the Red Army Faction.

 Terrorist career

 While a student, Becker initially joined Movement 2 June (J2M) and was involved in bank robberies and the bombing of a British yacht club in West Berlin on 2 February 1972.
 J2M claimed this bombing was in support of the Provisional Irish Republican Army (IRA).
 Becker was subsequently arrested and on 13 February 1974 she was tried and found guilty of involvement in the bombing.
-She was sentenced to six years in prison; a year later, she was freed and flown to Aden Southern Yemen as part of the exchange deal proposed by the Peter Lorenz kidnappers.
+She was sentenced to six years in prison; a year later, she was freed and flown to Aden in Southern Yemen as part of the exchange deal proposed by the Peter Lorenz kidnappers.

 At some point between 1975 and 1976, Becker returned to West Germany.
 She became involved in the second generation RAF re-grouped around Siegfried Haag, and it is likely that she came in contact with him whilst in Yemen, as he was there at the same time.